procore/documentation/building_applications/building_side_panel_apps.md

 As some tools comprise more than one resource (e.g., commitments), this approach is both granular and flexible.
 For example, you might want your app to display only on the list page, but not on the detail page.

-* Use the **Side Panel Views** section to select one or more side panel Views for your application.
+* Use the **Side Panel Views** drop-down list to select one or more side panel Views for your application.
-Use the **Search Tools** field to find the tools/views you want to select.

   ![Add Views]({{ site.baseurl }}/assets/guides/form-based-component-add-views.png)